NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/sip-specification/internal-sip-policy/premis-architecture/index.md

 {{< figure src="premis.svg" alt="Diagram showing various systems' responsibility for PREMIS entities" caption="PREMIS entities across our systems" >}}

 The representation entity is somewhat complicated to understand here.
-There is a a 1:1 relationship between the IE used to define the package scope and its primary representation in the metadata management systems.
+There is a 1:1 relationship between the IE used to define the package scope and its primary representation in the metadata management systems.
 This means the primary representation per package often *is* described in technical terms in these systems, even though they do not operate with a representation level as a discrete entity.
 Any *additional* representations, however, are *not* described in the metadata management systems.
 They are only described in the DPS.